jesseparent/wine_analysis/README.md

 The results of the analysis will include:
 - Model accuracies and classification reports.
 - Visualizations of feature importances.
-- Insights on the physicochemical properties that most influence wine quality (see a conclusion)
+- Insights on the physicochemical properties that most influence wine quality (see a conclusion).

 ## Conclusions
 - Insights derived from the model performance and feature importances could guide future efforts in wine production, quality control, and improvements in wine characteristics.
-- The choice of regression techniques, even with a binary output approach, highlights the flexibility in analyzing ordinal data and deriving meaningful predictions.
+- The choice of LR and RF techniques, even with a binary output approach, highlights the flexibility in analyzing ordinal data and deriving meaningful predictions.

 ## License
-This dataset is licensed under a Creative Commons Attribution 4.0 International (CC BY 4.0) license.
+The dataset used in this project is licensed under a Creative Commons Attribution 4.0 International (CC BY 4.0) license.
 The original source of this data can be found at: https://repositorium.sdum.uminho.pt/bitstream/1822/10029/1/wine5.pdf

 P. Cortez, A. Cerdeira, F. Almeida, T. Matos and J. Reis.
 Modeling wine preferences by data mining from physicochemical properties.
 In Decision Support Systems, Elsevier, 47(4):547-553, 2009.